 Nectarine lowers cholesterol levels

 Since nectarines are a great source of fiber, they can help control cholesterol levels.
-One nectarine has about 2.2 grams of fiber, and eating 5-10 grams of fiber every day can bring down your cholesterol level by 5%.
+For example, one nectarine has about 2.2 grams of fiber, and eating 5-10 grams of fiber every day can decrease your cholesterol level by 5%.

 Nectarine prevents anemia